Remember to Do OR Remember Doing?

 Stop + Infinitive => to pause an action, usually some form of movement, in order to do something else

-Ingrid stopped to make a bank deposit before she went to the next meeting.
+Ingrid stopped to check the affiliated company status before she went to the next meeting.

 Forget + Gerund => to not remember doing a specific action